day-katy/SassTask/README.md

 - Install the ExpoGo app on your iphone.
 - scan the barcode with your phone camera.

+## Technology:

+This app is built with React native.
+The database is built using Firebase.

 ## Wireframe
 Here is the initial wireframe design of our app: